mshayeb/BigDataSpark/README.md

 Week 5: Data Management

-        Lab 4: Introduction to Machine Learning with Apache Spark (Due Jul 3, 2015 at 00:00 UTC) - use Spark's mllib Machine Learning library to perform collaborative filtering on a movie dataset in the fourth course lab
+        Lab 4: Introduction to Machine Learning with Apache Spark - use Spark's mllib Machine Learning library to perform collaborative filtering on a movie dataset in the fourth course lab